Head Under the Gap, Supine: Workshop/Review Version (Patrons)

 • “I realized I didn’t need to use my hand much, but just move the ribs.”

-This lesson was recorded in my Long Belly, Strong Back workshop for the global Feldenkrais Festival on Nov 14, 2024 then edited to improve flow, clarity, and sound quality in this permanent audio version.
+It was recorded in the global online Feldenkrais Festival on Nov 14, 2024, then edited to improve flow, clarity, and sound quality in this permanent audio version.

 Members and Patrons.
 Learn more or login: